 No two applicants have the same issues.
 We evaluate applicants based on the criteria outlined in the UBC Calendar.
 Applicants can lose marks related to any of these criteria.
 Grades account for 40% of the admission score.
 Applicants who have a GPA below 75% have to be exemplary in other areas in order to achieve a competitive score.

-The internship year is spent at an assigned B.C. health authority core site.
-With approval of the site and UBC, it may be possible for an intern to complete some placements out of province (e.g. elective weeks).
-These opportunities are not guaranteed and the interns are required to pursue their own out-of-province arrangements.
+The practice education year is spent at an assigned B.C. health authority core site.
+With approval of the site and UBC, it may be possible for an student to complete some placements out of province (e.g. elective weeks).
+These opportunities are not guaranteed and the students are required to pursue their own out-of-province arrangements.

 Yes; few students seem to encounter major challenges.
 Between student networking, Craig’s List, and advice from placement site contacts, it all seems to work out.

 Each course includes an on-campus section and an off-campus section.
 The cost of both course sections is the same, but on-campus sections include additional AMS student fees, extended health plan and a U-Pass.
 Off-campus sections do not include student fees, extended health plan or a U-Pass.
-Students may choose the section that best meets their needs, based on internship location.
-If you are completing your internship outside of the lower mainland and don’t need a U-Pass, but would like the extended health plan, you can register for the on-campus sections and opt out of the U-Pass.
+Students may choose the section that best meets their needs, based on practice education location.
+If you are completing your practice education year outside of the lower mainland and don’t need a U-Pass, but would like the extended health plan, you can register for the on-campus sections and opt out of the U-Pass.

 Dietetics students may not take any courses needed towards degree requirements (including electives) for Credit/D/Fail, as the program has specific academic continuation criteria that all students must meet to remain in good standing.